 Pain is a cognitive construct that seizes the brain, a reflexive, automatic process that has evolved to protect the body.
-Pain is an imperative; without this imperative pain doesn’t exist.
+Pain is an imperative; without this imperative pain doesn’t exist,would have no function.
 This imperative is what distinguishes it from just information.
-Information alone is apparently not enough to affect behavior.
+Information alone is apparently not enough to affect behavior of even the more sophisticated animals.
 Pain concentrates the mind like nothing else.

 In making a humanoid robot how would you create pain?
 Pain is unpleasant and unpleasantness is…pain?
 What does unpleasantness or pain even mean?
-Is it alarm, that is a hijacking of the brain?
+Is it an alarm or a hijacking of the brain?
 Pain neutralizes the brain, creates a lack of function with the degree of pain the degree of dysfunction.
 We say “I can’t concentrate or enjoy anything because of the pain.”
 Pain is a brain state that repels just as pleasure is one that attracts and note the brain patterns of these two are similar and can even switch from one to the other.
-Pain and pleasure like consciousness itself are emergent properties of the brain, that is a cumulative effect of simple steps that can only be truly seen at the larger scale.
+Pain and pleasure like consciousness itself are emergent properties of the brain, that is a cumulative effect of simple steps that can only be truly seen at a larger scale.

 If pain is simply biochemical in nature as it appears to be why are only some of these signals “painful” and some not?
 What accounts for the degree of alarm or pain and can this degree be modulated by fuller consciousness?
 Mindfulness by its very nature reduces alarm in general and so perhaps pain in particular.
 Pain’s value as a signal will remain but the trauma will be removed.

-Mild pain or at least discomfort as long as it does no harm to the body can be practiced every day as a skill; perhaps slight hunger or a cold bath, strenuous exercise or even just to sit still and alert for a few minutes.
+As long as it does no harm to the body mild pain or discomfort can be practiced every day as a skill; perhaps slight hunger or a cold bath, strenuous exercise or even just to sit still and alert for a few minutes.

-But to describe the mechanism of pain from the outside may be always beyond us.
+But to describe the mechanism of pain may be always beyond us.
 Perhaps all we can say is that something like pain that goes beyond sensory signals would have to be invented to fully motivate us – an imperative beyond information – and magically this mechanism has appeared.
-But would a fully rational and conscious machine need pain?
-Pain may ironically be both a sign of the brain’s ingeniousness and its shortcomings.
+But would a fully rational and conscious machine need pain at all?
+Pain may ironically be both a sign of the brain’s ingeniousness and its limits.